Multi-qubit entanglement generation with squeezed modes

-We present a hybrid DV-CV entanglement swapping protocol using linear optics and homodyne measurements, capable of producing a large number of Bell pairs per signal with $\approx 0.5$ probability.
+We present a hybrid DV-CV entanglement generation protocol using linear optics and homodyne measurements, capable of producing multiple Bell pairs per protocol iteration with $\approx 0.5$ probability.
 Two multi-qubit registers of size $n$ at two separate nodes are locally entangled with squeezed vacuum optical modes.
 The optical modes are sent to a third party, passed through a $50:50$ beam-splitter, and undergo homodyne quadrature measurement.
 The outcome of the homodyne measurement is transmitted back to the multi-qubit nodes through classical channels.
 Local operations, such as single qubit phase rotations with angles determined by the homodyne measurement outcome and QFT, are then applied to the multi-qubit registers, followed by the measurement of $1+s_c$ qubits at each node.
 The success of the protocol depends on the outcomes of the homodyne and qubit measurements.
 When successful, the protocol produces $n_b=n-1-s_c$ qubits with high fidelity.

 The efficiency of our protocol is limited by the technological constraints in squeezing optical modes.
 With sufficiently large squeezing (see~\cref{eq:sigmadecibnm1}), only one qubit at each register needs to be measured, and the protocol’s success probability for producing $n-1$ Bell pairs with a fidelity exceeding $0.99$ reaches $0.5 + 0.5^n$.
-The probability of success and fidelity decreases with decreasing squeezing strength.
-The fidelity can be increased by measuring more qubits ({\emph{i.e.}} by increasing $s_c$), but this decreases both the probability of success and the final number of Bell pairs.
+The success probability and fidelity decreases with decreasing squeezing strength.
+The fidelity can be increased by measuring more qubits ({\emph{i.e.}} by increasing $s_c$), but this decreases both the success probability and the final number of Bell pairs.
 To maintain a fixed success probability, an additional squeezing of $3.01 dB$ is required for every extra Bell pair produced.